Thank you for reading our post, please rate this article at the end.

 For any sensible person, there’s nothing like a fair fight.

 First, a sensible person wouldn’t want to get into a fight, even if they think they can win.
-It isn’t fair if one person doesn’t want to fight, but the other is trying to fight them.
+It isn’t fair if one person doesn’t want to fight, but the other is trying to force them to fight.

 Secondly, there’s nothing like a fair fight, especially if you don’t know your opponent’s full capabilities.
 This is a literal definition of an unfair fight situation.
 You don’t know your opponent’s potential or even whether they have weapons on them, which puts you at a disadvantage.
 It’s unfair.